soonpark/Preliminary_AI_Kinematics_Pipeline/README.md

 * **Environment:** Google Colab
 * **Training duration:** 200 epochs
 * **Goal:** Proof of concept to verify the pipeline from data annotation to model evaluation.

+## Model Evaluation
+The ResNet-50 model was evaluated using a 95% training split (19 training frames, 1 test frame).
+Using a 0.6 confidence cutoff, the network achieved the following accuracy metrics:

+* **Training Error:** 2.57 pixels
+* **Test Error:** 3.72 pixels
+* **Mean Average Precision (mAP):** 100.00%
+* **Mean Average Recall (mAR):** 100.00%

+These sub-4 pixel error rates on the test split indicate that the model successfully learned to track the annotated points within this proof-of-concept dataset.